groupdocs-viewer/Groupdocs-Viewer-Reference-Tutorials/content/english/java/advanced-rendering/groupdocs-viewer-java-custom-filenames-rendering-archives/_index.md

 viewOptions.getArchiveOptions().setFileName(new FileName("my_custom_filename.pdf"));
 ```

-#### Step 5: Render Archive File to PDF
+### Step 5: Render the Archive to PDF

-Finally, render your archive file using the specified options:
+Execute the rendering process with the options you configured.

 ```java
 // Execute rendering process